-^{} Market shares and customer numbers: based on own estimates.
+^{} Market shares and customer numbers: based on own estimates and latest available data.
 Share for traditional bank products: average estimated market share for loans and deposits.
 Market share for life insurance: based on reserves.

-At the end of 2017, the Group had (see table above), based on its own estimates, a 20% share of traditional banking activities in Belgium (the average of the share of the lending market and the deposit market).
-Over the past few years, KBC Bank has built up a strong position in investment funds too, with an estimated market share of approximately 33%.
+At the end of 2018, the Group had (see table above), based on its own estimates, a 20% share of traditional banking activities in Belgium (the average of the share of the lending market and the deposit market).
+Over the past few years, KBC Bank has built up a strong position in investment funds too, with an estimated market share of approximately 32%.

-The Group's share of the insurance market came to an estimated 14% for life insurance and 9% for non-life insurance.
+The Group's share of the insurance market came to an estimated 13% for life insurance and 9% for non-life insurance.